datanav/docs/features/durable-data.rst

 .. important::

-  We suggest you enable durable pipes if:
+  We suggest you enable durable data in the following cases:

   #.
-You are pushing data to sesam.
+If you are pushing data to sesam
   #.
 All inbound pipes that are pushed too should have durable data turned on to mitigate the risk of data loss
   #.
 Non-idompotent endpoint
   #.
 Endpoint pipes and share pipes writing data to the endpoints must both have durable data enabled